The Amazing Scene in Heaven, 1-11

 Jasper is a clear jewel (probably diamond), possibly symbolic of God’s purity.
 Carnelian is blood-red, suggesting wrath.
 Emerald is, of course, green, and this colour may represent God’s mercy, as does the rainbow which recalls Gen 9:8-17 and Eze 1:28.

-Rev 4:4 Surrounding the throne were twenty-four other thrones, and seated on them were twenty-four elders.
-They were dressed in white and had crowns of gold on their heads.
+4:4 In a circle around the throne were twenty-four other thrones, and seated on those thrones were twenty-four elders.
+They were dressed in white clothing and had golden crowns on their heads.

 Who are these these ‘twenty-four elders’?
 They may be high-ranking angels, Cf Isa 24:23.
 The fact that the elders are mentioned along with angels, Rev 5:11; Rev 7:11; further suggests that they are themselves members of an angelic order.
 Some expositors link them with the 24 priestly courses mentioned in 1 Chron 24.
 Many think that they represent the whole church of both dispensations (12 patriarchs plus 12 apostles = Rev 21:12-14).
 In any case, it is clear that the elders have a priestly and representative function:-